vijaesh/tv-logos/README.md

-# I'm trying this for the 3rd time

-I now have an enterprice account.
-I hope Github will allow me to stay up this time.
-Please consider donating since enterprice accounts are not free.

-# Free high quality TV Logos for dark backgrounds

-Contact: tapio.sinnertwin(at)gmail.com - I will try my best to reply within 24hr.

 Here you will find free tv logos from around the world in good high-res quality and suitable for dark backgrounds.

-## 💛 Support me to continue this project

-If you want to support me continuing the work, you can donate by clicking the donate button.
-Creating the logos and maintaining them and the github takes quite the time and I would like to put in more work on this project so any donation helps!

 [<img src="https://raw.githubusercontent.com/tv-logo/tv-logos/main/misc/paypal-donate.png" width="150">](https://www.paypal.com/donate/?hosted_button_id=JTJ7FPU6TCHDW)

-## 📝 Logo request

-[CLICK HERE](https://forms.gle/BVjAKFXwSCuWhpYi7) to go to a form request page where you can request a logo.

 ## 🌍 Countries